A face as fresh as flowers.

 - Bleach: Pink-haired, hyperactive, Yachiru is the cheerful and optimistic version, always smiling, especially when Kenpachi is enjoying his fights.

-- Strong and passionate - that definitely describes Haruko Haruhara from FLCL.
+- Cheerful and energetic - that definitely describes Haruko Haruhara from FLCL.

 - From Mahou Sensei Negima!, Makie Sasaki and the Narutaki twins have all been depicted with either pink or red hair.
 The first anime switches them all from pink to red hair about halfway through.
 They also all fit the "cheery girl" stereotype.